 When you buy booze in a store, you know it’s not moonshine.
 Whether you’re buying Makers Mark or Muscatel, you know what you’re getting.
 Same should be true of marijuana.

-As I told The Tacoma Weekly, our goals with the lawsuit are “justice for our client, accountability for the culprits, and a safer product.”
+As reported in The Tacoma Weekly, our goals with the lawsuit are “justice for our client, accountability for the culprits, and a safer product.”

 Friends in the marijuana industry sent me this informative article from Leafly about the hazards of the vaping market.
 This is real investigative work by Bruce Barcott, David Downs, and Dave Howard.